-The Stauffer family grows NON GMO heirloom varieties of corn on their 18th century plantation in Pauline, South Carolina.
-The white variety is Hawkins Prolific and the yellow is Hickory King.
-They harvest, hand select and mill small batches on site with a pink granite stone mill.
+Colonial Milling harvests, hand selects, and mills small batches on site with a pink granite stone; A white variety; Hawkins Prolific, and a yellow; Hickory King.
 The results are some of the best grits and cornmeal you’ve ever eaten.
 With this superior product, you can feel good about feeding your family.
-“It has to be the best,” say Jon, “I wouldn’t do it any other way.”
+“It has to be the best,” says Jon, “I wouldn’t do it any other way.”

-How did they get started?
-After a visit to one of the few living heirloom corn farmers in Hendersonville, NC, Jon learned everything he could about how to grow heirloom corn.
+Jon learned everything he could about how to grow heirloom corn after a visit to one of the few living heirloom corn farmers in Hendersonville, NC.
 "The seed is hundreds of years old and has been traced back to the Native Americans in Georgia.
-Hawkins is named after a revolutionary war veteran that was given the seed by the Native Americans” explains Jon.
+Hawkins Prolific is named after a revolutionary war veteran that was given the seed by the Native Americans” explains Jon.

 In the 1760’s the King of England granted the plantation to the Smith Family, who served as a Captain in the Revolution War.
 Fast forward to the early 1990’s, where the home was updated with modern day plumbing and wiring.
 Today it’s the proud home of Jon, Michelle, Grant and the loving dog, Lucas.